StefanoScacco/FORM-codes/README.md

  - spin2Decayee.frm: this code calculates the amplitude for the decay process X to e+ e-, where X is a spin 2 massive boson with mass mX, and the Feynman rule is found in my thesis.

-- spin2Decayeegamma.frm: this code calculates the amplitude for the decay process X to e+ e- gamma, where X is a spin 2 massive boson with mass mX, and the Feynman rule is found in my thesis.
+- spin2Decayeegamma.frm: this code calculates the amplitude for the decay process X to e+ e- photon, where X is a spin 2 massive boson with mass mX, and the Feynman rule is found in my thesis.

  - spin2Decaygg_xigauge.frm: this code calculates the amplitude for the decay process X to 2 photons, where X is a spin 2 massive boson with mass mX, and the Feynman rule is calculated in a generic xi gauge, in my thesis.